 - 4.1.
 The Directors/Associates have a duty to: - 4.1.1.
 Ensure the health and safety of their employees and anyone else on the premises or taking part in Trust/academy activities (this includes all students).
 This responsibility extends to those staff and others leading activities taking place offsite, such as visits, outings or field visits. - 4.1.2.
 Ensure health and safety policies and risk assessments are inclusive of the needs of students with medical conditions. - 4.1.3.
 Ensure the Medical Conditions Policy is effectively monitored and evaluated and regularly updated. - 4.1.4.
 Provide indemnity for staff who volunteer to administer medication to students with medical conditions. - 4.1.5.
-Ensure that insurance arrangements provide cover as appropriate, that the procedures outlined in this policy are followed, and that any necessary training is made available to staff.
+Ensure that insurance arrangements provide cover as appropriate, that the procedures outlined in this policy are followed, and that any necessary training is made available to staff. - 4.1.6.
+Ensure academy staff have who provide support to students with medical needs are able to access information and other support materials as needed.

-5. The Head of Academy
+5. The Principal